Two people sitting together at a café, enjoying coffee and smiling.

 A statement credit is a certain amount of money your credit card issuer applies to your account.
 It appears on your statement as a negative number, like a credit card payment.

-If you carry a balance on your card, a statement credit could reduce your debt.
-This may also affect your credit card bill by lowering the amount of interest you owe on your credit card balance.
+If you carry a balance on your card, a statement credit may reduce your debt.
 You may use statement credits to cover an annual fee if your card charges you one.
-However, all Discover credit cards charge no annual fee.
+However, all Discover® credit cards have no annual fee.

 Redeem Miles for Travel or Cash1

-Some card issuers offer travel credit cards.
-Each eligible purchase with a travel rewards card may earn Miles that could make flights and other travel expenses more affordable.
+Some credit card companies offer travel credit cards.
+Each eligible purchase with a travel rewards card may earn miles that could make flights and other travel expenses more affordable.

 Did you know?